-- Consultation period on proposed guidance closes 15 January 2018 - We issue final guidance to Western Water 29 January 2018 - Western Water lodges its price submission 9 March 2018 - We issue a draft decision for consultation 27 April 2018 - Our consultation on the draft decision closes 28 May 2018 - Commission issues final decision and price determination 19 June 2018
+- Western Water lodges its price submission 9 March 2018 - We issue a draft decision for consultation 27 April 2018 - Our consultation on the draft decision closes 28 May 2018 - Commission issues final decision and price determination 19 June 2018

-&lt;sup>19 Clause 13(vi) of the WIRO requires the Commission to provide guidance on the timing and processes it proposes to follow in making a price determination.
+&lt;sup>21 Clause 13(vi) of the WIRO requires the commission to provide guidance on the timing and processes it proposes to follow in making a price determination.
 Clause 13(vii) also requires the Commission to specify the date by which the water businesses are to deliver their price submissions to the Commission.